ZioGene/RxConnect4Game/README.md

 # Usage

-`run dev`
+`npm run start`

 This will run both the server and the client.
-It will also open one web browser on http://localhost:3000.
+It will also open one web browser on http://localhost:8081.
 This will the Red player.
-You need to open another tab (or browser) and go to http://localhost:3000 again.
+You need to open another tab (or browser) and go to http://localhost:8081 again.
 This will be the Yellow player and then the game can start with the players alternating turns until one wins.